 At Dole, carefully maintaining corporate records and documents is essential.
 Our business records are among the Company's most important and valuable assets.
 Business records include essentially everything that you produce as an employee, regardless of its format.
-A business record may be in the form of paper, computer, data, email or voicemail.
+A business record may be in the form of paper, electronic record, email, IM or voicemail.
 Letters, memoranda and contracts are obviously business records, as are things such as a desk calendar, an appointment book or an expense record.

 All employees are responsible for safeguarding Dole's documents, files and all other corporate records.
 We are required by law to maintain certain types of business records, usually for a specified period of time or if there is an ongoing investigation or litigation matter.
 The failure to keep these records could subject us to penalties, fines or other sanctions, or could put us at a serious disadvantage in court.
+More information on this can be found in the Global Legal Hold Policy.